imahiro-t/copy-jira-issue-key-extension/README.md

 Copy Jira Issue Key to Clipboard instead of Jira Link URL on Shift + Click.
 Copy Jira Issue Key and Summary to Clipboard instead of Jira Link URL on Shift + Alt(Cmd) + Click.

+### 1.3.6

+- 🐛 fix to show default link color for new layout

 ### 1.3.5

 - 🐛 fix to change link color on mouse over for new layout